DjangoGirls/tutorial/django_orm/README.md

 ### Add more posts

-You can know have a little fun and add more posts to see how it works.
+You can now have a little fun and add more posts to see how it works.
 Add 2-3 more and go ahead to the next part.

 ### Filter objects